 COPYRIGHTS AND RESTRICTIONS AND CONDITIONS OF THIS WEBSITE

 One day, while working in Chicago, Frank Lloyd Wright got a phone call that would alter his life.
 It was a voice on the telephone letting him know that “Mamah” Borthwick, his muse and the love of his life, and all her children were murdered.
 On top of this, Wright was told Taliesin, his studio and the home he built for them in Wisconsin was burned to the ground.
-Meaning, in the space of a few words, faceless words levied cold by some well-intended Pheidippides — Wright’s life as he knew it ceased to exist.
+Meaning, in the space of a few words, faceless words levied cold by some well-intended Pheidippides — life as Wright knew it ceased to exist.

 And there was nothing he could do about it.